hernandezb3/llama-on-uconn-hpc/README.md

 # docker://ollama/ollama:latest = path to the docker image to use
 apptainer build --force --docker-login --sandbox ollama/ docker://ollama/ollama:latest
 ```
 Login to your Docker account to connect the image to your account.
 This allows you to use Docker Hub to track running containers connected to that image.
-I you don't have a Docker account, press enter when asked for your Docker Username and Password or remove --docker-login from the command.
+If you don't have a Docker account, press enter when asked for your Docker Username and Password or remove --docker-login from the command.

 ### Start the Container
 Once the container is built, the container needs to be "turned on."
 Starting the container as an instance (instance start vs apptainer run) runs the container in the background.
 After the container is started, we shell into it and start the Ollama application.

-I like to think of instance start as analagous to turning on a computer and ollama serve to opening the Ollama app.
+I like to think of a container as a "computer" built to run a single application.
+With that framing, instance start as analagous to turning on the computer and ollama serve to opening the Ollama app.

 * __Step H:__ Start the instance by running the following in Terminal:
 ```